-Departments requiring a stop payment on an operating/accounts payable (non-payroll) check should contact the Manager of Banking Operations immediately upon realizing a check is lost or stolen.
+Departments requiring a stop payment on an operating/accounts payable (non-payroll) check should contact Financial Services and Operations immediately upon realizing a check is lost or stolen.
 If a stop payment is required on a payroll check, Payroll Services must be contacted.

 Cell Phone and Internet Reimbursement

 Internet and/or cell phone services are reimbursed through a monthly allowance program to authorized employees, with approval from their department chair or director.
 Service contracts are in the employee’s name, and devices are personally owned.